groundctrl/dandify/README.md

     gem 'dandify', github: 'groundctrl/dandify'

-#### Gem (Not ready yet.)

-Add this line to your Spree application's Gemfile:
-> NOTE: Gem is yet to be released (Spree 2.3 isn't out yet.)

-    gem 'dandify'
+> Note: The master branch is not guaranteed to be in a fully functioning state.
+It is unwise to use this branch in a production system.

 #### Generators

-Run the bundle command to install it
+Run the bundle command to install it:

     bundle install

 After installing Dandify you'll need to run the generator:

     bundle exec rails g dandify:install

 ## Testing